An Image Patch is a Wave: Phase-Aware Vision MLP: Introduction

 However, the performance of MLP architecture is still inferior to that of SOTA Transformer and CNN architectures.
 We point out that one of the bottlenecks for vision MLP lies in its manner of aggregating different tokens, \ie, mixing different tokens with fixed weights of fully-connected layers.
 Recall that Transformer~\cite{vaswani2017attention, dosovitskiy2020image} aggregates tokens with weights dynamically adjusted by the attention mechanism.
 The inner products between different tokens are calculated and tokens with higher similarities tend to have larger weights in the aggregation process of each other.
 However, the existing vision MLP models aggregate different tokens with fixed weights.
 The same weights are used for tokens from different input images, neglecting differences in semantic information of various tokens, which may not aggregate tokens well for all the input images.

 Different from Transformer that delicately designs the attention mechanism, we aim to improve the representation way of tokens for dynamically aggregating them according to their semantic contents.
-Actually, in the physical world especially quantum mechanics, an entity~(\eg, electron, photon) is usually represented by a wave function containing both amplitude and phase~\cite{griffiths2018introduction, arndt1999wave,heller1994scattering}.
+Actually, in quantum mechanics, an entity~(\eg, electron, photon) is usually represented by a wave function (\eg, de Broglie wave) containing both amplitude and phase~\cite{griffiths2018introduction, arndt1999wave,heller1994scattering}.
 The amplitude part measures the maximum intensity of a wave and the phase part modulates the intensity by indicating the location of a point in the wave period.
-Inspired by them, we describe each token as a wave to realize the dynamic aggregation procedure of tokens.
+Inspired by the quantum mechanics, we describe each token as a wave to realize the dynamic aggregation procedure of tokens.

 In this paper, we present a novel vision MLP architecture (dubbed as Wave-MLP), which takes each token as a wave with both amplitude and phase.
 The amplitude is the real-value feature representing the content of each token, while the phase term is a unit complex value modulating the relationship between tokens and fixed weights in MLP.
 The phase difference between these wave-like tokens affects their aggregated output and tokens with close phases tend to enhance each other.
 Considering that tokens from different input images contain diverse semantic contents, we use a simple module to dynamically estimate the phase for each token.
 With tokens equipped with amplitude and phase information, we introduce a phase-aware token mixing module~(PATM in Figure~\ref{fig-pipeline}) to aggregate these tokens.
 The whole Wave-MLP architecture is constructed by stacking the PATM module and channel-mixing MLP, alternately.